TheMachine02/Virtual3D/README.md

 # Converters

 Virtual3D also feature an .obj converter to a .inc file which can be compiled into an .8xv or directly included in assembly source.
-To convert texture, please use convpng from the C CE toolchain.
+To convert texture, please use the texture converter provided.

 # Notes